-With so many different organizations, it can cause a lot of confusion to who is the best fighter because you can have 2 different fighters, in the same weight class but each has a world championship belt.
-The best example of this is currently in boxing, Anthony Joshua holds 3 World heavyweight titles and Tyson Fury holds the WBC.
+With so many different organisations, it can cause a lot of confusion to who is the best fighter because you can have 2 different fighters, in the same weight class but each has a world championship belt.
+The best example of this is currently in boxing, Uysk holds 3 World heavyweight titles and Tyson Fury holds the WBC.

 What is the Difference Between Kickboxing Sanctioning and Governing bodies?